peter-hanzo/pyspur/README.md

     docker compose -f ./docker-compose.prod.yml up --build -d
     ```

-    This will start a local instance of PySpur that will store spurs in a local sqlite database (or your database if you provided it in .env file in step 2)
+    This will start a local instance of PySpur that will store spurs and other state information in a postgres database.
+A local postgres service is used by default.
+Override `POSTGRES_*` variables in the `.env` file to use an external postgres database.

 4. **Access the portal:**